Xiaogan Hubei, China Travel Guide

 Your travel decisions carry ethical implications for local communities and animal welfare.
 Responsible choices contribute to positive outcomes.

-Avoid activities involving animal exploitation, like performances that might cause distress to animals.
+Avoid activities involving animal abuse for entertainment, like performances that might cause distress to animals.

 Be careful of scams that pressure you into buying overpriced goods or services.
 Politely turn down if you feel uncomfortable.